nes-lab/shepherd-nova/docs/content/deployment.md

 # Instance at TU Dresden

 Welcome to the first public deployment of the [Shepherd Nova](https://nes-lab.github.io/shepherd-nova/) testbed!
+It is available for experiments all around the clock (24/7).
 This page describes the physical layout and wireless connectivity between nodes.

-This is our first public instance of the Shepherd testbed, called .
-It is available for experiments all around the clock (24/7) and is deployed in the cfaed offices of the Barkhausen Bau at TU Dresden.

-The test-network consists of 24 observer nodes, that are distributed on the whole floor.

 ## Physical Deployment